 It is still your responsibility to obtain a permit prior to parking.

 The college campus has six parking lots with the following designated areas:

 - Reserved: COS Staff parking only.
 (Yellow Curb)

-- Handicapped: Handicapped placard, license plate or COS Permit with accompanying DRC endorsement.
+- Handicapped: Handicapped placard or license plate.
 (Blue Curb)